-Lastly, while prior research has demonstrated notable success in differentiating "real vs. fake" images and accurately attributing them to their origins, the exact nature of the detectable traces recognized by classifiers and their locations within the images remain elusive.
-In Sec. \ref{sec:Detecting_Image_Attribution_Beyond_RGB}, we delve deeper into this scientific question by introducing perturbations in the high-frequency domain and converting images into various mid-level representations, such as depth maps and Canny edges, to assess their impact on image attribution accuracy.
-This strategy aims to unearth detectable traces across different levels of visual granularity, enriching our understanding of how classifiers recognize and attribute images.
+Lastly, while prior research has showed notable success in discerning ``real vs. fake" images and accurately attributing them to their origins, the exact nature of detectable traces recognized by classifiers and their locations within images remain elusive.
+In Sec. \ref{sec:Detecting_Image_Attribution_Beyond_RGB}, we study this scientific question by introducing perturbations in the high-frequency domain and converting images into mid-level representations, such as depth maps and Canny edges, to assess their impact on image attribution accuracy.
+This strategy aims to unearth detectable traces across levels of visual granularity, enriching our understanding of how classifiers identify and attribute images.
 Notably, our investigations reveal that training the image attributor using style representations---specifically, the Gram matrix---enhances accuracy beyond what is achievable with attributors trained on original RGB images.
-Furthermore, introducing perturbations to high-frequency signals within images results in only minor performance decreases in the attributors.
-When these models are trained on mid-level representations, they maintain commendable accuracy levels that significantly surpass random chance.
-This observation suggests that detectable traces extend beyond just the high-frequency domain, encompassing mid-level aspects of texture, structure, and potentially the layout of images.
+Moreover, adding perturbations to high-frequency signals within images results in only minor performance decreases in the attributors.
+When these attributors are trained on mid-level representations, they maintain commendable accuracy levels that surpass random chance.
+This observation suggests that detectable traces extend beyond the high-frequency domain, encompassing mid-level aspects of texture, structure, and potentially the layout of images.